Spontaneous (film): Cast

 In addition, the drug dealing siblings, Jenna and Joe, are played by Laine MacNeil and Clive Holloway, respectively.

 Production

 In June 2016, it was announced Awesomeness Films had acquired rights to adapt the novel of the same name by Aaron Starmer, with Brian Duffield writing the script, and ultimately directing.
 Matt Kaplan co-produced under the Awesomeness banner, while Nicki Cortese produced under her Jurassic Party Productions banner.
 In December 2017, Katherine Langford was set to star in the film.

 In January 2018, Charlie Plummer and Hayley Law joined as co-stars.
 In February 2018, Piper Perabo, Rob Huebel, Yvonne Orji, Laine MacNeil, Clive Holloway, Bzhaun Rhoden, and Chris Shields were added in supporting roles.

 Principal photography began in early 2018.

 Release

-The film had a limited release on October 2, 2020, followed by video on demand on October 6, 2020, by Paramount Pictures.
+The film had a limited theatrical release on October 2, 2020, followed by video on demand on October 6, 2020, by Paramount Pictures.